-Richard Akuson, Esq., is a 25-year-old Nigerian-trained attorney with degrees in Law from NSU, Keffi, and Nigerian Law School, Lagos.
+Richard Akuson is a 26-year-old Nigerian attorney with degrees in Law from NSU, Keffi, and The Nigerian Law School, Lagos.
 Richard was admitted to the Nigerian Bar in December of 2017, as a Barrister and Solicitor of the Supreme Court of Nigeria.

-Through powerful visuals and moving personal essays, A Nasty Boy sought to affirm and validate LGBTQ+ Nigerians.
+Through compelling visual and personal essays, A Nasty Boy sought to affirm and validate the lives and experiences of LGBTQ+ Nigerians.
 The publication pushed back on Nigeria’s Same-Sex Marriage (Prohibition) Act—the federal law that criminalizes Lesbian, Gay, Bisexual and Transgender people on the grounds of gender and sexual identity—by humanizing and normalizing the lives and experiences of LGBTQ+ Nigerians.

-For his disruptive work through A Nasty Boy—in 2017, Richard was named one of 40 Most Powerful Nigerians Under the Age of 40 in the 6th annual YNaija Powerlist, and later that year, he was nominated for The Future Award Africa’s esteemed, Prize for New Media Innovation Award.
+For his disruptive work through A Nasty Boy, Richard was named a Forbes Africa 30 Under 30 Changemaker in 2019.
+In 2017, Richard was named one of the 40 Most Powerful Nigerians Under the Age of 40 in the 6th annual YNaija Powerlist, and later that year, he was nominated for the prestigious The Future Award Africa’s Prize for New Media Innovation.

-Richard Akuson is an advocate for Asylum Rights and LGBTQ+ Rights in the U.S.
+Richard Akuson is an advocate for Asylum and LGBTQ+ Rights in the U.S.